History of education in Canada

 The history of education in Canada covers schooling from elementary through university, the ideas of educators, and the policies of national and provincial governments.
 In 1957, Charles Phillips divided the history of public schooling in Canada into four periods or stages:

 The first was characterized by church-controlled education and lasted from the early 1700s through to the mid 1800s.
 Stage two, which extended to the late 1800s, saw the introduction of more centralized authority, universal free education, and taxation for schooling at the local level.
 Stage three, the early 1900s, saw the development of provincial departments of education, a more consistent curriculum, better trained teachers and the start of provincial government financial support for schools.
 The fourth stage, since the Second World War, has been characterized by the appointment of Ministers of Education in each provincial government and a far greater involvement of government in all aspects of education.

 For more information about the residential school abuse in Canadian schools, see Education in Canada and Canadian Indian residential school system.

 Religious schools

-The first schools in New France were operated by the Catholic church (as indeed were schools in France itself).
+The first schools in New France were operated by the Catholic church (as were schools in France itself).
 In the early nineteenth century the colonial governments moved to set up publicly funded education systems.
 Protestants and Catholics were deeply divided over how religious and moral education should be delivered.
 In Upper Canada the Catholic minority rejected the Protestant practice of Biblical study in schools, while in Lower Canada the Protestant minority objected to the education system instilling Roman Catholic dogma.
 Thus in both these areas two schools systems were established, a Catholic and a Protestant.